Mara-Li/Obsidian-Snippet-collection/README.md

 # Sanctum Tweaks

-This snippet add support for my folder_note, folder-color snippet and edit some things in Sanctum :
+This snippet add support for my `folder_note`, `folder-color` snippet and edit some things in Sanctum :
 - Aspect of Links, since the 6.0.1, where I don't like the new link's aspect.
 - A specific font for comments
 - Some tweaks around bullet or codes